yuno-payments/yuno-docs/docs/BUILD YOUR INTEGRATION/build-your-integration/full-sdk-copy.md

 ### Yuno Server

+The Yuno Server handles all backend operations related to customer management, checkout sessions, and payment processing.
+Its main responsibilities include:

 * Creates Customer
 * Creates Checkout session
 * Creates payment in the payment provider
 * Receive payment results from payment provider

 ### Yuno SDK

+The Yuno SDK handles the user interface and payment flow on the client side, managing payment method selection, token generation, and payment completion.
+Its key responsibilities include:

 * Receive checkout session
 * List payment methods